-Kim Kardashian’s Jewels May Have Been Sold On Belgium’s Black Market, Source Reports
+Kim Kardashian’s Jewels May Have Been Sold In Belgium’s Black Market, Source Reports

 In interviews, both Khloe Kardashian and Kourtney Kardashian reported that Kim was traumatized after the incident.
 Khloe went so far as to say that Kim was “not doing so good” after the ordeal.

 Just weeks after the robbery, Kardasian’s husband, Kanye West, was admitted to the UCLA Medical Center for a psychiatric evaluation.
-West was kept in the hospital for more than a week, and as Kim continued to recovery from her traumatic incident, Kanye began his healing process as well.
+West was kept in the hospital for more than a week, and as Kim continued to recover from her traumatic incident, Kanye began his healing process as well.
 Some speculate that Kardashian may have returned to social media sooner had it not been for Kanye’s hospitalization.

 But eventually, the queen of social media returned to the spotlight exactly three months after the Paris robbery.
 Admittedly, her posts since coming back to Instagram have given off a markedly different vibe.
 Instead of flaunting her wealth and luxurious lifestyle, Kardashian has opted to show a more family-oriented side of her life.

-What do you think of the news that Kim Kardashian’s jewels have likely been sold on the Belgian black market for diamonds?
+What do you think of the news that Kim Kardashian’s jewels have likely been sold in the Belgian black market for diamonds?
 Do you think any of Kardashian’s jewelry will ultimately be recovered?
 Why or why not?

 [Featured Image by Pascal le Segretain/Getty Images Entertainment]